And it’s no surprise – solar batteries have the potential to change how Australians use power.

 And local governments are recognising demand by incentivising solar energy storage.
-In June, Adelaide City Council added to existing incentives to subsidising up to $5,000 of the cost of energy storage.
+In June 2015, the Adelaide City Council added to existing incentives to subsidising up to $5,000 of the cost of energy storage.

 For Edward, schemes like these will help recognise the potential for storage in Australia – predicted by Morgan Stanley to reach $24 billion.

 “The ability to reach $24 billion is a question of how fast we can achieve significant uptake.
 Australia is falling behind economies such as Germany and California in terms of energy storage uptake – both these locations have seen the value of energy storage, which allows them to increase the uptake of solar PV and other renewable technologies.

 “Because Germany and California value these benefits, they have created a system of incentives and mandates to speed the uptake of storage.
 If Australia wants to achieve this $24bn quickly, it will have to consider similar steps.”

 “Batteries essentially give customers the opportunity to use existing infrastructure much more effectively – reducing your reliance on the grid and leading to cost savings over the long term.

 “Energy storage is the missing piece of the electricity distribution system,” says Edward.

 “With storage, we are able to integrate new [energy] generating technology such as solar into the grid much more effectively.
 We are empowering families and communities to take control of their own electricity supply, to provide more power for themselves and to share with their neighbours.”